marioy47/blog-site/posts/python-cheat-sheets/index.md

 ---
-title: Python Cheat Sheets (Python, Django, Pandas, Numpy)
+title: Python Cheat Sheets (Python, Django, Pipenv)
 date: 2020-08-10
 cover: Python-Logo-PNG-Image.png
 tags: python, django, pandas, flask
 ---

-# Python Cheat Sheets (Python, Django, Pandas, Numpy)
+# Python Cheat Sheets (Python, Django, Pipenv)

 In this article I'll be posting a series of code snippets, gotchas and syntax description for Python and some of its notable projects like Django, Flask, Pandas, Numpy, etc.